 Ski trips and adventurous activities

-If you plan on hiking through the Black Forest or climbing one of Germany’s many mountains, check that any sports and activities you want to do are covered in the PDS.
+Even hiking can be considered an adventurous activity, and any injury that occurs might not be covered without the appropriate travel insurance.
+If you plan to hike through the Black Forest or climb one of Germany’s many mountains, check in your PDS that any sports and activities you want to do are covered.
 In some cases, insurers will offer an adventure pack add-on to provide additional insurance for specific activities.

 Exclusions to look out for

-- you were driving without a licence.
+- You were driving without an international driver’s license.

 Top travel tips for Germany